breuerfelix/instapy-gui/README.md

 ### register a bot

 * download [all files here](https://github.com/breuerfelix/instapy-gui/tree/feature/auth-service/services/instapy) and save them to a folder on your system
-  * you can copy your old assets folder into this folder to reuse your database / cookies / etc.
+  * you can copy your old assets folder into this folder aswell to reuse your database / cookies / etc.
 * navigate to the folder in the console
+* you should create a new python [virtual environment](https://docs.python.org/3/library/venv.html) because we use a modified InstaPy version
 * run `pip install -r requirements.txt`
   * use `pip3` if you are on linux or mac
-  * you should use a new [virtual environment](https://docs.python.org/3/library/venv.html) because we use a modified InstaPy version
 * create a file named `.env` with the following content

 ```env